 - if having a sale or special, make sure the goods or services are available in reasonable quantities for a reasonable period eg. if supply is limited, say so - 'x amount or limited quantities only'.

 Go to the advertising for business page which provides information for businesses and a range of advertising checklists.

 The Advertising Standards Bureau made up of the Advertising Standards Board and the Advertising Claims Board, is an industry-funded self-regulatory system which provides a complaint resolution service.
 Decisions of both boards are guided by the Advertiser Code of Ethics.

 Consumers can lodge a complaint about an advertisement by writing to the:

 Level 2, 97 Northbourne Avenue

 Fax: (02) 6262 9833

-The Independent Pricing and Regulatory Tribunal of NSW (IPART) sets maximum prices and undertakes pricing reviews of monopoly services supplied by government agencies such as electricity, water and public transport (including private bus companies).
-For more information, visit the IPART website.
+The Independent Pricing and Regulatory Tribunal of NSW (IPART) sets maximum prices and does pricing reviews of services supplied by government agencies such as electricity, water and public transport (including private bus companies).
+Visit the IPART website for more information.